lucieperrotta/ICG/hw2-NguyenPhanhoangPerrotta/icg17_homework2/icg17/readme.txt

 - amplitude : determines the height of our bumps
 - acc : this represents the acceleration

 Then we compute the waves.
-To have symetric bumps we multiply sinus.
-We use as input one coordinate of the position times the frequency, then substract the current time to make it move.
-We finally multiply the final result by an amplitude, to make it more or less high.
+We use:
+- The time to make it moves, at speed acc
+- sinus or cosinus functions to obtain waves, which move up and down more or less depending on the amplitude
+- the coordinates of each point of the grid

+A lot of combinations exist to obtain waves.

+2.4 Water animation

+Here we compute it so that it looks like water.
+We use a small amplitude, and a sinus + cosinus functions with small frequencies so that waves are bigger.
+We also change the color using the same function as for the height in the vshader file, defining that light blue are p while darker blue are at the bottom of the waves.